-I started with this beautiful bundle of some of some of my favourite Art gallery fabrics.
+I started with this beautiful bundle of some of my favourite Art gallery fabrics.

-As the world of quilts and quilting is still very new to me, at the time, I had only one ruler available and that is the Olfa 2.5" ruler.
+As the world of quilts and quilting is still very new to me, at the time, I had only one ruler available and that was the Olfa 2.5" ruler.

 I created my first quilt without any ruler-I have just used the plastic nursery plate and a regular school ruler;)